Economic and Industry Profile

 East Gippsland is a region of diversity and opportunity and the economy continues to grow, creating new business and employment opportunities in the region.

-For a full overview on the structure and performance of East Gippsland's economy, employment, workers and markets please view our online Economic Profile.
+For a full overview on the structure and performance of East Gippsland's economy, employment, workers and markets please view our online Economic Profile, or for a short overview, our Economic Indicators Fact Sheet.
 Council also collects a range of statistics and data including land and property development, planning and building approvals, median price and other indicators for East Gippsland.
 For further information contact Council or email the Economic Development unit.

 With eight major towns and a diverse range of industries, East Gippsland has a solid demand for skilled employees across a wide range of industries, and offers excellent opportunities for trade-qualified and professional people.